· David Cruz · ABA Best Practices · 9 min read

 When to Use Partial Interval

-Use partial interval for behaviors you want to decrease:
+Use partial interval for behaviors you want to decrease (always paired with replacement-behavior teaching - see the ethics note above):

 Why it works for reduction goals: